MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/build-azure-data-pipelines.md

     resourceSuffix=$RANDOM
     ```

 1. Create globally unique names for your storage account and key vault.
-These commands use double quotes, which instructs Bash to interpolate the variables using the inline syntax.
+These commands use double quotes, which instruct Bash to interpolate the variables using the inline syntax.

     ```bash
     storageName="datacicd${resourceSuffix}"